evil-scientist/Micro-Word-Clock/Readme.md

 # Micro Word Clock v2
+A fork of the Micro Word Clock designed by [formatc170](https://github.com/formatc1702/Micro-Word-Clock).
+I intend to modify the files to make this into a compact desktop clock with an inbuilt battery.

 ## Description
 A tiny replica of the famous Word Clock, using only an ATmega microcontroller, a DS1307 Real Time Clock and a few passive components to display the time on an 8x8 LED matrix.
 The letters have been printed onto a transparent sheet and glued over the LEDs to produce a readable time.